pebri86/esplay_micro_hardware/README.md

 # EsPlay Micro Hardware
 This board is micro version (smaller device but same as powerfull as big brother EsPlay Hardware), an ESP 32 Based portable gaming console.
+See the project logs at my [hackaday] page.
+Also if you want this board without much effort, you can buy it at [Makerfabs Online Store].

 ![bottom_layer](https://raw.githubusercontent.com/pebri86/esplay_micro_hardware/master/docs/esplay_micro_bottom.png)